-Students who wish to participate in Summer Course must have the prerequisite of AUPED 184 or equivalent and consent of the instructor, and register for 6 credits: AUPED 286 and one of AUPAC 226 or AUPAC 326.
+Students who wish to participate in Summer Course must have the prerequisite of AUPAC 125 or 293, AUPED 184, 284 or equivalent and consent of the instructor.
+Successful applicants will be registered for 6 credits: AUPED 286 and one of AUPAC 226 or AUPAC 326.

 Outdoor education stream students (including physical education and environmental studies) are required to complete at least one of Summer Course or Arctic Course.
 We recommend you complete Summer Course as early as possible in your four year program.